Top Sports Betting Sites & Bookmakers in the UK 2023

 The Advantages of Sports Betting Online

-While bookies do still have a presence on the UK high street, more and more punters are now placing their bets online.
-Below, we’ve picked out a few key factors to explain the ever-growing popularity of online sports betting.
+While bookies still have a presence on the UK high street, more and more punters are now placing their bets online.
+Below, we’ve picked out the key benefits to online sports betting in the UK.

-You’ll receive a welcome bonus when you register for an online sportsbook.
+- Receive a welcome bonus when you register

 When using different sportsbooks, you may have the option to toggle the odds format.
 This is simply a matter of personal preference in most cases, but your options may also depend on the type of sport you’re betting on.
 Broadly speaking, you’ll encounter one of the three types of sports betting odds listed below.
 If you’d like to know more about the different odds formats, visit our sports betting odds page.